A Mechanistic Model of the Organization of Cell Shapes in Epithelial Tissues: Theoretical Model

-The results presented in this paper are for an isotropic and incompressible elastic medium, characterized by a Poisson ratio, $\nu=1/2$, and all energies are measured in terms of the shear modulus, $\mu$. { For convenience, we will often use a dimensionless form of the energy given by $\varepsilon = \frac{El^3 }{N\langle P \rangle^2 d^2}$, where $l$ is the lattice distance, $N$ is total number of dipoles and $\langle P \rangle$ is the mean value of polarization magnitude, and $d (\ll l)$ is the dipole length. } It is worth noting that this mechanistic model of cell interactions is inherently tensorial: the interaction strength depends both on the relative positions and on relative orientations of the dipole pair.
+The results presented in this paper are for an isotropic and incompressible elastic medium, characterized by a Poisson ratio, $\nu=1/2$, and all energies are measured in terms of the shear modulus, $\mu$.
+It is worth noting that this mechanistic model of cell interactions is inherently tensorial: the interaction strength depends both on the relative positions and on relative orientations of the dipole pair.
 In Fig. \ref{fig:greenFunction}, we illustrate this feature, for two representative configurations of force dipoles.

 There is increasing evidence that liquid crystalline, nematic order, and topological defects associated with such order, play a prominent role in cellular development and function~\cite{armengol-collado_epithelia_2022,saw_topological_2017,PhysRevLett.122.048004}.
 This liquid crystalline order is associated with the shape of cells, and is viewed as emerging from the collection of cells in tissues behaving as an active liquid crystal.
 In general, migrating cells tend to have a long axis, and the movement direction of neighboring cells is strongly correlated~\cite{kawaguchi2017topological}.
 For example, Saw et al~\cite{saw_topological_2017}. demonstrated that defects akin to those observed in nematic liquid crystals manifest in epithelial tissues.
 The distribution of stress around the defects is comparable to that observed in nematic liquid crystals, and the occurrence of extrusions correlates closely with +1/2 defects.
 The interaction potential in Eq. \ref{eq:interaction}, derived from a mechanistic perspective {\it of a jammed solid}, has commonalities with liquid-crystal models, and as we show in this work, orientational order can naturally emerge from the interaction between force-dipoles in a jammed solid.
 This model of force dipoles in a solid has features that are distinct from an active liquid crystal model.
 Before embarking on a discussion of our numerical simulations and results, we explore these differences.